OF HALDEN, V

 he asked without question – he was just that sort of

 They talked about cans of petrol in the basements under the hall as if

 they actually existed, and their discussion of the explosive qualities

-of various combinations of chemicals, though I didn’t understand
+of various combinations of chemicals, though I didn’t

 most of it, seemed decidedly practical.
 I began voicing a few